Comment on page

 Some users have reported issues connecting to Google Sheets if they are using G Suite for Education accounts.
 You may need to contact your G Suite administrator to review your security settings.

 Once you have allowed this, you will see a list of spreadsheets in your Google Drive.
 If you don't seen the sheet you are looking for you can switch to list view, sort alphabetically or search for the one you need.
-Click
+Click Select to return to your Thunkable project.

 At this time, connecting to .xlsx files that are hosted on Google Sheets is not supported.
 You can convert your .xlsx file to a Google Sheet before connecting it to your Thunkable app project.
 Simply open your .xlsx file on Google Sheets, then click File > Save as Google Sheets.

-block allows you to append new rows to the end of your data tables.
+The create row inblock allows you to append new rows to the end of your data tables.

 The inputs are dynamic so if you change the name of Column 1 or Column 2 in the designer these changes will be reflected in the block too.

-blocks allows you get read one value from a specific cell in your data table.
+The get value from blocks allows you get read one value from a specific cell in your data table.
 You can specify the column name in the block itself and pass the unique row id as an input.
-Note that each row has its own unique 24 character ID.
-You must use this ID to refer to rows of your Airtable and Local data sources in the blocks below.

 If your data source is a Google Sheet, you can refer to the row by its integer position (1 for the first row, 2 for the second row, etc.)

-will return the row object of the specified row ID.
+Get row object will return the row object of the specified row ID.
 The row object can be used with Objects blocks.

-block allows you to read an entire column of data from a table and returns it as a list that you can then manipulate with the built-in List blocks.
+The list of values in block allows you to read an entire column of data from a table and returns it as a list that you can then manipulate with the built-in List blocks.

-block returns an integer corresponding to how many rows are in a given table.
+The number of rows in block returns an integer corresponding to how many rows are in a given table.

-block to modify or update an existing cell in your data table.
+You can use the update value in block to modify or update an existing cell in your data table.
 The column name is specified in the block itself.
 Both the row id and new value are passed as inputs.

 Delete Row